You're due when?

 Wrap holiday gifts early

 Don’t wait until the last minute to wrap holiday gifts.
-You could go into labor with a room full of unwrapped gifts and that would be a holiday travesty.
+You could go into labor with a room full of unwrapped gifts.
+A good tip is to wrap each gift as it gets delivered to the house and tuck it away.

 Arrange care for other children

 Ask a family member to keep an overnight bag for other children in case you go into labor.
-If the family member is unavailable at any time during the final weeks of your pregnancy, find a replacement and move the bag accordingly.
+If the family member is unavailable at any time during the final weeks of your pregnancy, find a replacement, and make sure that all weeks are covered.

 Look on the bright side